Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Is the notion of interaction physical?

 One might argue that the above situation contradicts the law of inertia according to which if particles do not interact then their relative acceleration must be zero.
 However, this law has been postulated in Galilei and Poincare invariant theories and there is no reason to believe that it will be valid for other symmetries.
 Another argument might be such that dS invariance implicitly implies existence of other particles which interact with the two particles under consideration.
 Therefore the above situation resembles a case when two particles not interacting with each other are moving with different accelerations in a nonhomogeneous field and therefore their relative acceleration is not zero.
-This argument has much in common with a well known discussion of whether empty spacetime can have a curvature and whether a nonzero curvature implies the existence of dark energy or other fields.
-However, as already noted, in Sect. \ref{ST} we argue that fundamental quantum theory should not involve spacetime at all.
+This argument has much in common with the discussion of whether the empty space-time background can have a curvature and whether a nonzero curvature implies the existence of dark energy or other fields (see the preceding section).
+However, as argued in the preceding sections, fundamental quantum theory should not involve the empty space-time background at all.
 Therefore our result demonstrates that the cosmological constant problem does not exist and the cosmological acceleration can be easily (and naturally) explained without involving dark energy or other fields.